If you're thinking of getting treatment like dental implants in Turkey, reviews will play an important part of your

 The dentist Claus visited is in the suburb of Maltepe in Istanbul, outside of the main tourist areas.
 The review on his blog also includes some helpful information for anyone interested in staying in this area.

-Luis decided to get veneers because he was unhappy with how they looked and whitening only helped temporarily.
+Luis decided to get veneers because he was unhappy with how they looked and whitening his teeth only helped temporarily.

 But after doing his own research and asking lots of questions over email he went ahead with getting 10 upper and 10 lower veneers.
 He paid $6,600 in total for his treatment – a great saving on the $20,000 – $24,000 (£15,000 – £18,000) he was quoted back in London.